-The titanium is heated to the sublimation temperature (about 1100 ° C).
+The titanium is heated the to sublimation temperature (about 1100 ° C).

-The gas particles which collide on the layer of titanium are linked via chemi-absorption.
+The gas particles which collide on the layer of titanium are linked via chemiabsorption.

 Non-Evaporable Getters - NEG

 Also in this case, a particular material alloy (NEG coating) has the property to absorb the molecules of gas.
 To activate the surface it is necessary to simply heat it at 250-300 C.